All Products

 Delete cloud disks that are not attached or used

 The simplest way to reduce storage cost is to find and delete cloud disks that are not attached to ECS instances.
-If a cloud disk is not released when the ECS instance to which the disk is attached is stopped or terminated, the cloud disk is not automatically deleted and continues to incur fees.
-In this case, you must manually delete the cloud disk.
-You can also check whether read and write operations are performed on a cloud disk in the past few weeks.
-If a cloud disk in non-production environments is not used for several weeks or not attached to a ECS instance for one month, we recommend that you delete the disk in a timely manner.
+If a cloud disk is not set to be released together with its ECS instance, the disk persists after the instance is stopped or terminated and continues to incur fees.
+You must manually delete such disks.
+You can also check whether any read or write operations were performed on a cloud disk in the past few weeks.
+If a cloud disk in a non-production environment has been unused for several weeks or unattached for one month, we recommend that you delete it promptly.

 Adjust cloud disk capacity

-For a overused cloud disk, you can scale up the disk online or offline to increase the capacity of the disk.
-For enhanced SSDs (ESSDs), you can upgrade the performance level (PL) of the disk online to meet your requirements on performance and capacity.
+For an overused cloud disk, you can scale up the disk online or offline to increase its capacity.
+For enhanced SSDs (ESSDs), you can upgrade the performance level (PL) online to meet your performance and capacity requirements.

 You can downgrade the PL of a pay-as-you-go ESSD online to reduce storage capacity and cost.